The art of landscape design is harder than it looks. If you’ve ever tried it, you know.

 Sure, you want your landscape to be so beautiful that garden magazine photographers knock on your door.
 But don’t forget to plan for how your family will actually use your yard.

 Are you planting a flower bed where your dog loves to urinate?
 Are you forgetting a grassy area for the grandkids to set up tents and kick around a soccer ball?

 If you focus on beauty but forget function, you’ll stare at your yard, but you won’t really enjoy it.

 If you focus on how your landscape looks during the daytime but ignore it at night, you’re wasting hours of potential enjoyment.
 And posing a safety hazard, too.

-Evening can be a magical time in the garden — as long as you don’t trip and land face first in the sedum.
+The evening can be a magical time in the garden — as long as you don’t trip and land face first in the sedum.
 As darkness settles in, you want your guests to feel safe and welcomed.
-That means making sure your porch, driveway, paths and walkways are well-lit.
+That means making sure your porch, driveway, paths, and walkways are well-lit.